corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 title: Write flows
 ---

 In Corda, flows automate the process of agreeing ledger updates.
-They are a sequence of steps that tell the node how to achieve a specific ledger update, such as issuing an asset or making a deposit.
-Nodes communicate using these flows in point-to-point interactions, rather than a global broadcast system.
+They are a sequence of steps that tell a group of nodes how to achieve a specific ledger update, such as issuing an asset or making a deposit.
+Each node enacts as part of the transaction and they communicate using these flows in point-to-point interactions, rather than a global broadcast system.
 Network participants must specify what information needs to be sent, to which counterparties.
-However, flows are not specifically about a single node, it is getting the network to update the relevant ledgers.

 Top-level flows that we're interested in in this tutorial encapsulate the business logic behind the interaction between the users and your CorDapp.
 They can have multiple subflows and can be started via RPC.
 However, not all top-level flows rule interactions with users, some could be, for example, admin or maintenance flows.